 - When you are ready to verify the endpoint, navigate to Workflow > Event Hooks.

-- Click the event hook's Actions drop-down menu, and then select Verify.
+- In the Actions drop-down menu, select Verify.